US voting machine certification agency probes potential hack

 Working with security firm and the Feds to investigate

-The US agency charged with ensuring that voting machines meet security standards may have been compromised, according to evidence uncovered by cyber security firm Recorded Future.
+The US government agency charged with ensuring that voting machines meet security standards may have been compromised, according to evidence uncovered by cyber security firm Recorded Future.

 EAC has become aware of a potential intrusion into an EAC web-facing application.
 The EAC is currently working with Federal law enforcement agencies to investigate the potential breach and its effects.